 Canada and Qatar have enjoyed uninterrupted diplomatic relations since 1974.
 In Qatar, Canada is represented by the Embassy of Canada to the State of Qatar in Doha, where Canada also maintains the Visa Application Centre.
 In Canada, Qatar is represented by the Embassy of the State of Qatar in Ottawa.
 Qatar opened its embassy in Canada in 2011 while Canada’s embassy in Qatar opened in 2012.

-Qatar, a small peninsula nation with a population of 2.7 million, is a key partner for Canada in the Gulf region.
-Both countries share friendly bilateral relations and have strong trade and investment ties.
+The small Gulf state is a source of significant potential Foreign Direct Investment, and an important security partner and diplomatic actor in the region.
 As the world’s largest exporter of liquefied natural gas, the energy sector remains Qatar’s main economic driver, but the government is rapidly transforming toward a modern and diversified economy that is both hydrocarbon and knowledge based.
 Major infrastructure works are also underway in preparation for Qatar to host the FIFA 2022 World Cup.

-In 2019, bilateral merchandise trade between Canada and Qatar was valued at $331.7 million.
-Qatar is Canada’s third-largest commercial partner among Gulf Cooperation Council states.
-Canada’s top merchandise exports to Qatar in 2019, valued at $266.0 million, included mineral ores, aircraft and parts, machinery, cereals, and scientific instruments.
-Canada’s 2019 merchandise imports from Qatar, valued at $65.7 million, included mineral fuels and oils, aluminum, fertilizers, chemical products, and mineral ores.
+Canada’s merchandise exports to Qatar in 2020 were valued at $113.5 million, and included mineral ores, aircraft and parts, machinery, cereals, and scientific instruments.
+Canada’s 2020 merchandise imports from Qatar, valued at $82.7 million, included mineral fuels and oils, aluminum, fertilizers, chemical products, and mineral ores.

 Trade and investment agreements